 But as we talked, he revealed a vulnerability rooted in his upbringing not dissimilar to Logan’s, one that’s also wholly absent from his feed.

 Joshua grew up in Omaha, Nebraska.
-He was one of eight children, and said his family was “very much into the church.”
+He was one of eight children in a family that was “very much into the church.”
 He came out when he was fourteen; at the time, he was dating a guy six years his senior.
 His family didn’t take that, or his coming out, well, and he moved out when he was fifteen to live with the older man.

 He came to New York alone when he was eighteen, and spent his first week there sleeping in Penn Station.
 Suddenly, his arrogance comes across as defiance, a relentless ambition to prove himself.
 “I told my mom I wanted to be a model when I was 15.
 She told me there was never gonna be someone like me on a magazine,” he said.
 “I sent her four magazines featuring me this year.”